myselfshravan/linkedout/README.md

 ## Usage

-1. Copy any text containing a CosmosDB timestamp
+1. Navigate to a LinkedIn profile page
+2. Click the LinkedIn Profile Downloader icon in the Chrome toolbar
-2. Click the "Convert Copied _ts" button in the bottom-right corner
+3. Click the download button in the popup to capture and save the profile data
-3. View the converted timestamp in IST format
+4. Check your downloads folder for the JSON file containing the profile information

-The extension works automatically on Azure portal pages and provides instant feedback through toast notifications.
+The extension works automatically on LinkedIn pages and provides instant feedback through the popup interface.

 ## Permissions

-- `activeTab`: For accessing page content
+- `activeTab`: For accessing the current LinkedIn page content
-- `storage`: For saving conversion history
+- `storage`: For saving settings or temporary data
-- `clipboardRead`: For reading clipboard content
+- `downloads`: For saving profile data as JSON files
-- `contextMenus`: For right-click menu options
+- `tabs`: For managing tab interactions
 - `scripting`: For dynamic script injection
+- Host permissions for `*://*.linkedin.com/*`: To operate on LinkedIn domains

 ## Author